10io/10io.github.io/_posts/2014-03-02-ruby-quick-tip-tap.md

 ---
 layout: post
 title: "Ruby Quick Tip: #tap"
-category: dev
 tags: [ruby, "quick tip"]
 ---

-# Introducing Ruby Quick Tips

 In these series of Ruby Quick Tips, I will try to post all the small tips I use in Ruby to improve code readability or productivity.
 Use them in a smart way: it's not because you discovered a hammer that you *need* to see nails everywhere.
+In today quick tip, I present you one of my favourite functions: introducing mister  [#tap](http://ruby-doc.org/core-2.1.1/Object.html#method-i-tap).
+Applause.

 # Tap, tap tap!
 Who's there?

-In today quick tip, I present you one of my favourite functions: introducing mister  [#tap](http://ruby-doc.org/core-2.1.1/Object.html#method-i-tap).
-Applause.

 Reading its documentation, it may appear to you as a really simple method: